trebonius0/Phototo/README.md

 - Authentication / Access restriction to some folders
 - Upload of pictures to the filesystem directly through the gallery
 - Edit picture metadata directly through the gallery
-- Easier download of a picture / a group of pictures
 - Auto-generated "galleries": persons / tags / locations / dates
-- Easier configuration mechanism
 - File-based Logging
 - Automated offline keywords annotations